sebps/golibs/README.md

 Basic lib to implicitely redirect an incoming connexion to a target endpoint

 ## Generic
-Some methods for datastructures of elements of type interface{} ( passed by empty interface )
+Some untyped generic methods for datastructures.